-For the measurement period ending June 30, 2017 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2016 total pension liability.
-Both the June 30, 2016 total pension liability and the June 30, 2017 total pension liability were based on the following actuarial methods and assumptions:
+For the measurement period ending June 30, 2019 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2018 total pension liability.
+Both the June 30, 2018 total pension liability and the June 30, 2019 total pension liability were based on the following actuarial methods and assumptions:

-Valuation Date June 30, 2016
+Valuation Date June 30, 2018

-Measurement Date June 30, 2017
+Measurement Date June 30, 2019

 Actuarial Cost Method Entry Age Normal

 Actuarial Assumptions:

-ctuarial Assumptions:

 Discount Rate 7.15%

-Inflation 2.75%
+Inflation 2.50%

-Payroll Growth 3.0%
+Payroll Growth 2.75%

 Projected Salary Increase varies by entry age and service

-Investment Rate of Return 7.15%
+Investment Rate of Return 7.15%(1)

-Mortality 2
+Mortality (2)

-Post Retirement Benefit Increase 2.75%
+Post Retirement Benefit Increase 2.50%

+(1) Net of pension plan investment expenses, including inflation

 (2) The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.

-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 The Experience Study report can be obtained at CalPERS' website under Forms and Publications.

-Change of Assumption
+Change of Assumptions and Methods